mvolkmann/blog/src/book-errata.md

 p.
 58 Change the title of Listing 3.5 to
 "Using module context in src/Demo.svelte".

 p.
-58 Add the following line after the opening script tag:
+58 In listing 3.6, add the following line after the opening script tag:

 import {onMount} from 'svelte';

+p.
+58 In the call to "console.log" in listing 3.6, remove "home.svelte on Mount: ".

+p.
+59 In the second paragraph of section 3.12, "Todo" should be in code font.

 ### Chapter 5